Apostata/unity-2d-course/Coding_unity.md

 ### Accessing variables in the inspector window

 To access the variables in the inspector window, before the variable, put the `[SerializeField]` attribute.
 This will make the variable visible in the inspector window.
+You can also use the `public` keyword instead of `[SerializeField]` but it is only recommended if you want to access the variable from another script.

 ```csharp
 public class Driver : MonoBehaviour